meSubhoKarma/panorbit_machine_test/README.md

 # Panorbit Machine Test

-Hello, here's the repository containing the React App for the problem given in the Panorbit Machine Test document.
+Hello, here's the repository containing the React App Source Code for the problem given in the Panorbit Machine Test document.

 - Fork the repo
 - Follow the below instructions